Table of Contents

 While most sculptures look stiff, wooden, like they were pieced

-together, Michelangelo's sculptures look like they are alive.
+together.
+Whereas, Michelangelo's sculptures look like they are alive.
 In

 This makes Michelangelo a even more amazing sculptor: he pieced